czw1296924847/EQ-Web/README.md

 ![image](https://github.com/czw1296924847/EQ-Web/blob/main/image/dataset_structure.png)<br>

 ## Program Description
-Firstly please go to the directory where [manager.py](https://github.com/czw1296924847/EQ-Web/blob/main/manage.py) is located, and then do other actions.
+<a name="section-begin"></a> Firstly please go to the directory where [manager.py](https://github.com/czw1296924847/EQ-Web/blob/main/manage.py) is located, and then do other actions.

 ### 1. Generating Django Model
 ```